Adaptive Window Selection for Financial Risk Forecasting: Methodology

-based on $\{x_i\}_{t-k}^{t-1}$ and the corresponding minimizer $ \hat{\boldsymbol{\theta}}_{t,k} \in \arg\min_{\boldsymbol{\theta}\in\Theta} f_{t,k}(\boldsymbol{\theta})$ serves as an approximation to the target parameter $\boldsymbol{\theta}_t^*$.
+based on $\{\bm x_i\}_{t-k}^{t-1}$ and the corresponding minimizer $ \hat{\boldsymbol{\theta}}_{t,k} \in \arg\min_{\boldsymbol{\theta}\in\Theta} f_{t,k}(\boldsymbol{\theta})$ serves as an approximation to the target parameter $\boldsymbol{\theta}_t^*$.

-This paper focuses on selecting a largest window $\hat k_t$ in which the distribution shift remains negligible, and then obtain the estimated parameter $\hat{\bm\theta}_{t,\hat k_t}$.
+This paper focuses on selecting the largest window $\hat k_t$ in which the distribution shift remains negligible, and then obtaining the estimated parameter $\hat{\bm\theta}_{t,\hat k_t}$.
 We follow the selection framework in \cite{huang2025stability}, which is based on a stability principle: A statistically more stable solution is preferred unless it is significantly worse.
 In other words, if $\{\mathbb{P}_i\}_{i=t-k}^{t-1}$ are close, incorporating sufficient historical data can improve statistical efficiency without introducing a significantly higher bias.

 Following \cite{huang2025stability}, we construct a pairwise test